Contact Us Today (424) 372-3112

-If you are convicted of a misdemeanor or felony offense and the victim of your crime sustained some form of loss, the court will generally order you to pay restitution to the victim to recover those losses.
-Paying victim restitution will be a condition on your probation.
+Suppose you are convicted of a misdemeanor or felony offense, and the victim of your crime sustained some form of loss.
+In that case, the court will generally order you to pay restitution to the victim to recover those losses.
+Paying victim restitution will be a condition of your probation.

-Victim restitution is described as the right of victims of crime to receive compensation from the individual or entity who committed a crime resulting in harm to the victim of member of their family.
-Common California crimes that might require victim restitution include fraud, theft crimes, robbery, DUI causing injury, and more.
+Victim restitution is the right of victims of crime to receive compensation from the individual or entity who committed a crime that resulted in harm to the victim or a member of their family.
+Common California crimes that might require victim restitution include fraud, theft, robbery, DUI causing injury, and more.

-According to California law, a “victim” is defined as someone who suffered some type of physical, psychological, financial harm, or the family or businesses of those harmed.
+According to California law, a “victim” is defined as someone who suffered some type of physical, psychological, or financial harm or the family or businesses of those harmed.

-A “loss” most often includes lost wages, doctor and rehabilitation expenses, lawyer fees, and cost to repair damaged property.
-It should be noted that victim restitution in criminal cases is much different than filing civil action or a personal injury claim.
+A “loss” most often includes lost wages, doctor and rehabilitation expenses, lawyer fees, and the cost of repairing damaged property.
+It should be noted that victim restitution in criminal cases is much different from filing a civil action or a personal injury claim.

 Victim's Compensation Fund in California